nicholaswmin/dyno/README.md

 # :stopwatch: dyno

-> a tool for testing if a piece of code can withstand
-> a *certain rate* of production traffic
+> test if a piece of code can withstand a *certain rate* of production traffic

 * [Quickstart](#quickstart)
   + [Install](#install)